 But if you have a scarcity timer on your site, you can get the procrastinators to take action by offering them a discount or telling them that the product won’t be available for long.

-This will get them to jump on your offer and hit the buy now button.
+That'll get them to jump on your offer and hit the buy now button.

 Scarcity gives your customers a reason to BUY NOW rather than LATER #blogging #marketing #bloggingtips